 You have your research topic ready to go and you have written your basic outline for your paper.
 Now what?
-You look at your assignment instructions and realize your instructor requires using the notes style.
+You look at your assignment instructions and realize your instructor requires you to use Chicago notes style.
 What does that even mean?
-Understanding the use of notes style is important as you begin your college writing journey.
+Understanding the use of Chicago notes-biblio style is important as you begin your college writing journey.

 Notes style or notes-biblio style is part of the Chicago Manual of Style (CMOS) guidelines.
 Turabian style is a modified version of CMOS.
 Developed by Kate Turabian, this student version offers an easier way to follow CMOS.
-Formatting papers in Chicago style can be done either using the author-date style or the notes-biblio style.
+Within Chicago style, you can choose to format your papers in author-date style or notes-biblio style.

-Chicago style can be used in all disciplines, but you will see it a lot in humanities, social and physical sciences.
+All disciplines can use Chicago style.
+However, you’ll see it most commonly in humanities, social sciences and physical sciences.
 Usually, researchers create papers using author-date for physical sciences but select notes-biblio style for humanities.

 Which Citation Style Should I Use?

 When you write a college paper in your art history class, you may use either MLA or Chicago.
 It’s up to your teachers to provide you with their guidelines.
-Some teachers will let you select the style if it’s used consistently throughout your paper.
+Some teachers will let you select the style if you’re consistent in your formatting throughout the paper.

-While writing an art history paper or another subject that requires background knowledge of historical significance, it’s easier for your reader if it’s created in notes style.
+While writing an art history paper or another subject that requires background knowledge of historical significance, it’s easier for your reader if you use notes style.
 You may use substantive notes that provide additional background information to the reader or citation source notes that provide bibliographic information.

 Why Do I Use Notes in My Paper?

 As you know, writing for the reader is important.
-When you are writing a paper with a lot of references to archival material, it is good to provide notes to the reader so s/he doesn’t have to stop reading to look up information.
+When you are writing a paper with a lot of references to archival material, it is good to provide notes to the reader so they don’t have to stop reading to look up information.
 Chicago notes style allows you to insert notes as either footnotes or endnotes throughout the paper.